Introduction

 - Educating patients about recognizing symptoms and knowing when to seek medical attention is vital.
 Patients should be informed about significant changes in their heart rhythm or symptoms, empowering them to take proactive steps in their care.

-In a study involving pediatric patients post-tetralogy of Fallot repair, optimizing perioperative management was shown to significantly reduce complications associated with accelerated junctional tachycardia.
-This emphasizes the importance of a comprehensive treatment approach that includes both medical and educational strategies.
+In a study involving pediatric patients post-tetralogy of Fallot repair, optimizing perioperative management was shown to significantly reduce complications associated with junctional tachycardia.
+This emphasizes the importance of a comprehensive approach that includes both medical and educational strategies.

 Leverage Technology in Managing Accelerated Junctional Tachycardia: Innovations in ECG Analysis